ErlendF/ctp/README.md

 ### Reflection
+The workload of this project was a bit more than we expected (reflected in total work hours), but we pulled through.

 ### Learning outcome
+During the run of this project the group members have learned how to work with authentication, cobra file-structure, go testing using mocks and interfaces, OAuth2 and authentication using Google, and that proper documentation makes many hassles go away.

 ### Total work hours
 The total work hours spent on this project is a little over 100 hours.